chrishoermann/zod-prisma-types/Readme.md

 });
 ```

-You can't opt out of the use of `z.instanceof(PrismaClient.Prisma.Decimal)` for `AvgAggregateOutput` or `GroupBy` types because they explicitly expect a `Decimal` type.
+You can't opt out of using `z.instanceof(PrismaClient.Prisma.Decimal)` for `AvgAggregateOutput` or `GroupBy` types because they explicitly expect a `Decimal` type.
+But actually I have no idea where in the schema they are used exactly.

 ## `useValidatorJs`